How to Reduce Credit Card Debt

 - Debt management program

-Other options exist, but they either damage your credit or increase your risk.
+Other options exist, but they either damage your credit or increase your risk, like debt settlement.
 For example, you can use a home equity loan to pay off credit card debt.
 However, this means you can be at risk of foreclosure if you default.
 That’s why we don’t consider this option when comparing good solutions to get out of debt.

 The secret to reducing debt faster